cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 ## Design Details

-cert-manager would have to changed in a few places.
+cert-manager would have to change in a few places.

 **Mutating webhook**